 Treatment for head lice in African American hair types is often more time-consuming and requires a degree of patience, but is pretty much the same as with all other hair types, with only the addition of a few extra steps depending on individual circumstances.
-Prior to the lice treatment, any hair extensions, hairpieces, or wigs should be removed.
+Before the lice treatment, any hair extensions, hairpieces, or wigs should be removed.
 If they are not removed, treatment will most likely fail as they provide shelter for the live bugs to hide under during treatment.
 After the hair extensions have been removed, all of the live bugs must be killed or otherwise removed from the hair.
 Since no treatment, pesticide or natural, penetrates and kills the nymph inside the eggs that are laid, all eggs must be removed from the hair as well.
 We recommend the use of a professional-grade nit comb, such as the Terminator.
-To make the process faster and more comfortable, straightening of the hair is highly recommended.
-The application of oils also helps to make combing easier, especially for those who are tender-headed.
+To make the process faster and more comfortable, straightening the hair is highly recommended.
+The application of oils to the hair shaft makes it easier to treat head lice, especially for those who are tender-headed.

-Treatment of head lice on individuals with dreads is a bit more tricky.
+Treatment of head lice on African Americans with locs is a bit more tricky.
 Unfortunately, in almost all cases, removal of the dreadlocks by cutting them off is needed to ensure effective treatment can be completed.
-The only other option is for the dreadlocks to be untangled prior to treatment.
-There are a variety of products available today to make this process easier, but since this process can take a considerable amount of time, most of our clients opt to remove the dreadlocks prior to treatment.
+The only other option is for the dreadlocks to be untangled before treatment.
+There are a variety of lice treatment products available today to make this process easier, but since this process can take a considerable amount of time, most of our clients opt to remove the locs before treatment.

 As is the case with all hair types, to help prevent contracting a case of head lice, avoid direct head-to-head contact with others, especially those with a known lice infestation.
 Second, ensure that in high-risk situations, the hair is in a style that keeps the hair close to the head, like a braid or a bun.
 Finally, it is helpful to keep the hair artificially dirty with hair products, ensuring an added barrier to lice trying to get a grip on a strand to start an infestation on a new host.